mlswg/mls-protocol/draft-ietf-mls-protocol.md

 that any members whose removal was proposed during the epoch are actually removed before any application data is transmitted.

-The sender of a Commit MUST include all valid proposals that it has received during the current epoch.
+The sender of a Commit SHOULD include all valid proposals that it has received during the current epoch.
 Invalid proposals include, for example, proposals with an invalid signature or proposals that are semantically invalid, such as an Add when the sender does not have the application-level permission to add new users.